List of Jewish prayers and blessings: N'tilat Yadayim (Ritual washing of hands)

 The hands are ritually washed before partaking of certain staples of life.

-In the Ashkenazic tradition and some Sephardic and other communities, it is done before eating bread.
-In some Sephardic rites and in the German community originating in Frankfurt it is done before drinking wine and or eating bread, alone or with the wine (such as would be done before a Sabbath or festive meal) at which time this blessing is said:
+This is done before eating bread.
+In some Ashkenazic (especially German or Hungarian communities) at the Sabbath or festive meal, it is done before kiddush.

-After washing but before drying the hands, the following blessing below is said.
+In most communities, the blessing is recited after washing but before drying the hands.
+Some recite the blessing after filling up the washing cup, right before pouring the water on the hands.

 Blessing prior to food

 After the meal

 The combined blessing of Birkat Hamazon is made only after eating a meal containing bread (including matza) made from one or all of wheat, barley, rye, oats, spelt.

 After Birkat Hamazon, many Sephardic Jews of the Spanish and Portuguese rite recite Ya Comimos or sing Bendigamos.
 These prayers are similar in content to Birkat Hamazon.